Latticecraft/Azure-ML-Accelerator/README.md

 ## Intro

-This accelerator can be used to start a new machine learning project for Azure ML Service using a known good configuration and with the core ML tasks generalized so as to be as reusable as possible.
+First off, this accelerator is **not** affiliated with Microsoft and is more of an effort to generalize the activities found in most machine learning pipelines and package them up into a clean set of reusable pipelines that can then be adapted to many types of projects.
 Functionality will continue to be added along with more advanced scenarios.
-The intention is to have an architectural reference that can be adapted to a variety of projects.
+Please see http://latticecraft.ai for more information about current and planned features.

-This accelerator is **not** meant to be a one-sized-fits-all solution to all problems, and assumes that the input dataset has been engineered to a point similar to datasets that might be found on Kaggle.
+Furthermore, this accelerator is **not** meant to be a one-sized-fits-all solution to all problems, and assumes that the input dataset has been engineered to a point similar to datasets that might be found on Kaggle.

 ## Quickstart